 The Future of Democratic Capitalism

-The fifth Lennart Meri Conference, “The Future of Democratic Capitalism”, was held from May 11 to May 13, 2012, in Tallinn, Estonia.
-The theme of the discussions was the viability and sustainability of the democratic market economy as the basis of contemporary Western society.
+The theme of the discussions at the fifth Lennart Meri Conference, entitled “The Future of Democratic Capitalism”, was the viability and sustainability of the democratic market economy as the basis of contemporary Western society.

 As the recession in Europe and the United States, the competition from authoritarian capitalism, the dissatisfaction of societies with their elites, and the decreasing relevance of the West in the global economy and world politics all challenged democratic capitalism, they formed the backdrop to our conference.